What are mRNA COVID-19 vaccines, including the Pfizer-BioNTech and Moderna vaccines, that are authorized for children down to 6 months of age?

 Your child's immune system will recognize that this protein does not belong.
 It will then make antibodies against it.
 This is similar to what happens if you get naturally infected with the virus that causes COVID-19, but you don't get sick.
 In a natural infection the virus itself forces your cells to make the spike protein along with other viral proteins, but also causes you to be sick.

 Which COVID-19 vaccines are my children eligible for?

 Children 6 months and older are eligible for the Pfizer-BioNTech or Moderna COVID-19 vaccine.

 Which vaccine should my child get?

 All of the COVID-19 vaccines available for children 6 months and older are safe, effective, and recommended.
-Depending on your child’s age, they may be eligible for either the Pfizer-BioNTech or Moderna COVID-19 vaccine.
+Children are eligible for either the Pfizer-BioNTech or Moderna COVID-19 vaccine.

-If your child is eligible for both the Pfizer-BioNTech and Moderna vaccine, parents and guardians can choose which vaccine they’d like their child to receive or consult with their child’s health care provider or vaccine administrator if they have questions.
+Parents and guardians can choose which brand vaccine they'd like their child to receive or consult with their child's healthcare provider or vaccine administrator (e.g., clinic where your child will be receiving the vaccine) if they have questions.
 NYSDOH recommends parents and guardians get their child vaccinated with whichever vaccine is available.